annikafusco/How-to-Http-Request--C---ASP.NET-/README.md

  * Install packages:
  * In the Solution Explorer, right click the solution and go to "Manage NuGet Packages".
  * Search for "Bootstrap" and "Microsoft ASP.NET Web API 2.1" and install both packages.
- Bootstrap is just for frontend so its optional
- __The ASP.NET Web API is necessary for sending HTTP requests with C#__.
+The ASP.NET Web API is necessary for sending HTTP requests with C# while Bootstrap is just for frontend so its optional.
  * Replace the Default.aspx and Default.aspx.cs files with the ones in this repo.